DQL Function Reference¶

 Result Example:

-Note: Returns multiple rows, each containing one BottomN value.
+Note: Returns multiple rows, each containing a BottomN value.

 Returns all distinct values of a field.